You can transfer as much debt as your new card’s limit allows — but clarify the rules with your provider.

-Most providers allow you to transfer between 2-5 balances to the one account, though this will vary from provider to provider.
+Most providers allow you to transfer two to five balances to the one account, though this will vary from provider to provider.
 As long as your total transfer balance doesn’t exceed the balance transfer limit, you should have no issue transferring debts from multiple credit cards.

 The average American has more than $3,000 of credit card debt.
-This makes us one of the biggest borrowers in the world.
-This debt is typically spread between 2 to 3 credit cards, which means most of us carry more than one card at a time.
+This makes the US one of the biggest borrowers in the world.
+This debt is typically spread among two to or three credit cards, which means most of us carry more than one card at a time.

 How to conduct multiple balance transfers